fqtest/wp_yqy/README.md

 # wp_yqy
-A wordpress theme by YQY
+A Wordpress Theme by YQY

 Demo title
 ---------